redhat-developer/app-services-cli/docs/commands/rhoas_connector_type_describe.md

 ### Examples

 ```
-# Describe connector type with id of slack_source_0.1
+# Describe connector type with ID of "slack_source_0.1"
 rhoas connector type describe --type=slack_source_0.1

-# Describe connector type with id of slack_source_0.1 and give output as yaml
+# Describe the connector type with ID of "slack_source_0.1" and use YAML for the output format
 rhoas connector type describe --type=slack_source_0.1 -o yaml

 ```